How to repair peeling or flaking leather?

 Option 3: Cut the Loss & Invest in Something Better

-Replace the piece with real, good-quality leather, and restore it or even change the color.
+Replace the piece with real, good-quality leather.
+The restore it or even change the color.
 It’s amazing how many fine quality pieces can be found on Facebook Marketplace and Craigslist for just a couple hundreds dollars, if not for free.
 Don’t be afraid of stains, fading or even a hole.
 These are easily repaired with the same — if not less — effort than that of option 2.
 The cost may be as little as $23.
 Even if you need lots of repair materials and spring for color matching on a huge sectional, you won’t spend more than $250 – $300.
 Such an investment is worthy of a piece that cost several thousand dollars new and will last decades.

 Their absorbency also makes them the best candidate for a change of color, so even if you find one in the wrong shade, you can transform it to suit your décor.